Introduction

 Senior Managing Official

 If no individual meets the definition of a Beneficial Owner, the Act provides that a Legal Person’s “Senior Managing Official” (“SMO”) will be identified as the contact person.
-A Senior Managing Official includes (for the first time under the BOR) a director or a chief executive officer of the Legal Person and the Guidance provides further clarity on who to identify as a SMO in this respect.
+A Senior Managing Official includes (for the first time under the BOR) a director or a chief executive officer of the Legal Person and guidance provides further clarity on who to identify as a SMO in this respect.

 Reportable Legal Entity